BehknQux/PROECT-Chat-Socket.io/README.md

 # PROECT-Chat-Socket.io
- Simple chat project that you can messaging with diferent Tabs.
+ Simple chat project that you can messaging with different Tabs.